‘Armchair investors’ rush to open stock trading accounts

 Online off-licence

-Hospitality group, Press Up, run by Paddy McKillen Junior, will next week launch a new online off-licence service called Siopa Vino.
+Hospitality group Press Up, run by Paddy McKillen jnr, will next week launch a new online off-licence service called Siopa Vino.
 The online brand will be available through takeaway delivery platforms including Deliveroo, Just Eat and Uber Eats, the Sunday Independent reports.

 Debt burden